erezleaks/.NET-Plagiarism-Checker/README.md

 </ol>
 <h3>Signing Up and Getting Your API Key</h3>
  <p>To use the Copyleaks API you need to be a registered user.
 Signing up is quick and free of charge.</p>
  <p><a href="https://copyleaks.com/Account/Register">Signup</a> to Copyleaks and confirm your account by clicking the link on the confirmation email.
-Generate your personal API key on your <a href="https://api.copyleaks.com/Home/Dashboard">dashboard</a> under 'Access Keys'.</p>
+Generate your personal API key on your dashboard (<a href="https://api.copyleaks.com/businessesapi">Businesses dashboard/</a><a href="https://api.copyleaks.com/academicapi">Academic dashboard/</a><a href="https://api.copyleaks.com/websitesapi">Websites dashboard</a>) under 'Access Keys'. </p>
  <p>For more information check out our <a href="https://api.copyleaks.com/Guides/HowToUse">API guide</a>.</p>
 <h3>Example</h3>
 <p>This code will show you where the textual content in the parameter ‘url’ has been used online:</p>